sanketsriv22/pong/README.md

 # Pong Game (C++)

 A Pong clong build in **C++** using the Raylib game programming library.
-This project is part of my practice learning C++ and to upgrade its format as if it were production-ready.
+This project is part of my practice learning C++ and to update its organization and factoring as if it were a large scale production game.

 ## GIF
 ![Pong Gameplay](assets/pong.gif)